-The training/outreach provided in fiscal year 12/13 is as presented in the FY 12/13 RFA.
-Our office did and will continue to reach out to more insurance SIU's to strengthen our working relationship with those units.
-We will continue our collaboration with those units to determine what is needed for successful prosecution.
-Our Fraud Unit will continue reaching out to law enforcement agencies to strengthen, as well as increase, the number of investigations and make the agencies aware of the District Attorney's ongoing fight against auto fraud.

-Our Special Prosecutions Unit personnel will continue its strong relationship with investigators at CDI working cooperatively together in furtherance of quality investigations.
-Our office acknowledges that these continued trainings and outreach are fundamental to the success of our program.
+Our Special Prosecutions Unit will continue reaching out to law enforcement agencies to strengthen, as well as increase, the number of investigations and make the agencies aware of the District Attorney's ongoing fight against auto fraud.
+We will continue to foster our strong relationship with investigators at CDI working cooperatively in furtherance of quality investigations.
+Our office acknowledges that these continued trainings and relationships are fundamental to the success of our program.
 It is through these meetings with various agencies that attention is drawn to information which is helpful in the identification of potential fraud and how issues need to be addressed in written reports.
-For example, our unit has networked with the Yolo county fraud unit, attended their outreach fraud fair, and noted their strategies.
-This experience will inform our future outreach efforts.